mukhtar-github/react-advanced/README.md

 You can either set Async/Await inside the callback function of the useEffect, or you set it up as a seperate funtion outside the useEffect.
 Because useEffect is looking for a Clean-up function not for a Promise.

+Inside the Async/Await function we're using fetch(), wich is a build-in function to get our data.
+But you can use Axios or some extenal libraries wich probably should be better for projects.

 ### useEffect and Conditional Rendering Corresponding Projects

 2 Tours